CharlesBither/SleepDuo/README.md

 # Welcome to SleepDuo

-SleepDuo is both a sleep diary and sleep-tracking Android app, allowing you to log activities about your day and see how they impact your sleep.
-SleepDuo is integrated with Health Connect so that your sleep data is is up to date with your other apps.
-This means that SleepDuo will work with any wearable sleep tracker that also supports Health Connect such as Fitbit, Garmin, and Oura Ring.
+Sleep smarter with SleepDuo, an Android app that combines a sleep diary with advanced sleep tracking.
+Log your daily activities and see how they affect your rest, all in one place.

+SleepDuo integrates seamlessly with Health Connect, keeping your data up to date across your favorite apps and devices.
+Whether you use a Fitbit, Garmin, Oura Ring, or any other Health Connect–compatible wearable, SleepDuo fits right into your routine.

 ## Download